How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 LinkedIn comparison spiraling2+ hours/weekZERO (actively harmful)

 The pattern: most time goes to low-value repetitive tasks.
-High-value activities get squeezed.
+High-value activities get squeezed into whatever's left.

 The sustainable job search schedule